 by Meghan Fitzgerald

-When my oldest was just under two, I was introduced to May baskets by a colleague.
-I wasn't sure she would get anything out of it, but we made and delivered a few baskets, and she just seemed to love the entire process.
-After that, we were hooked, and it’s become a tradition.
 In the last days of every April, we search for a new and easy way to make a hanging basket out of the stuff lying around the house.
-We also make a list of 5-10 local friends and neighbors who might love or need a joyful surprise.
-As we are planning and preparing, we ask our girls how they think friends will feel when they see their May baskets.
+We also make a list of five-10 local friends and neighbors who might love or need a joyful surprise.
+As we are planning and preparing, we ask our girls how they think friends will feel when they see their May Day baskets.
 This opportunity to think of the impact of our actions on another person’s feelings is a great way to foster empathy.

 In today’s world, I know many of us could use a greater sense of inner happiness and peace.
 So, cheers to finding ways to pay it forward with our young ones!
-Here are a few of our easy favorites:
+Here are a few of our easy favorite random acts of kindness: